-Fort Washington Trail is a 5.4 mile moderately trafficked out and back trail located near Fort Washington, PA that features beautiful wild flowers and is rated as moderate.
+Fort Washington Trail is a 5.4 mile moderately trafficked out and back trail located near Fort Washington, Pennsylvania that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 This 2.5-mile multi-use trail provides opportunities for biking, hiking and cross-country skiing along Wissahickon Creek.